home-assistant/home-assistant.io/source/_components/environment_canada.markdown

     - `wind_chill` - The current wind chill, in ºC.
     - `humidex` - The current humidex, in ºC.
     - `pressure` - The current air pressure, in kPa.
-    - `tendency` - The current air pressure tendency, e.g. "Rising" or "Falling".
+    - `tendency` - The current air pressure tendency, e.g. "Rising".
     - `humidity` - The current humidity, in %.
     - `visibility` - The current visibility, in km.
     - `condition` - A brief text statement of the current weather conditions, e.g. "Sunny".